-This text previews and expands a chapter from my forthcoming book Filmmakers Thinking (Elías Querejeta Zine Eskola, 2021).
+This text previews and expands a chapter from my forthcoming book Filmmakers Thinking (Elías Querejeta Zine Eskola, 2022).

 How can you explain the way an idea for a film is born?
 When and where

 – Federico Fellini, 1980

 Federico Fellini’s remarkable book Making a Film has an intriguing

 publication history that is helpfully laid out by Christopher Burton White in

 the introduction to his superb English translation.
 Its origin is a 1974 German

 collection of “papers and notes” culled from the director’s collection that

 books, and other diverse material – sourced and retranslated from diverse